nicholasdille/professional-powershell/pipelines.md

 To stream or not to stream...

-Only use stream processing if you can operate on individual object independent of another
+Only use stream processing if you can operate on individual objects independent of one another

 Good idea: Substitute in a list of strings